Ousley.ai / Apple-platform coding AI · in development

 Gate: early access follows demonstrated workflow fit.

-05 / Benchmarks
+05 / Measurement

-What we will avoid
+What we measure

 • “Best” or “guaranteed” language without evidence

-• Cherry-picked demos presented as benchmark truth
+• Cherry-picked demos presented as proof

-• Broad claims that hide tested scope or timing
+• Broad claims that hide tested scope

 • Marketing copy that outruns the data